Sharing a Port with OpenVPN and a Web Server

 To be extra sneaky/careful with an OpenVPN server, take advantage of OpenVPN's port-share capability that allows it to pass any non-OpenVPN traffic to another IP behind the firewall.

-Often on locked-down networks, only ports like 80 and 443 will be allowed out for security reasons, and running OpenVPN instances on these allowed ports can help you get out in situations where access may otherwise be restricted.
+Often on locked-down networks, only ports like 80 and 443 will be allowed out for security reasons, and running OpenVPN instances on these allowed ports can help to get out in situations where access may otherwise be restricted.

-The usual use case for this would be to run your OpenVPN server on port tcp/443, and in place of a port forward, let OpenVPN hand off the HTTPS traffic to a web server.
+The usual use case for this would be to run the OpenVPN server on port tcp/443, and in place of a port forward, let OpenVPN hand off the HTTPS traffic to a web server.